 - Watch out for moped riders who typically will try to overtake you from the right side.

 - Cars will often flash their lights at you from behind to signal that they would like to overtake.
-Pay attention to this and allow them to pass you by.
+Allow them to pass you by.

 - Pay close attention to pedestrians walking in the street.
 Sidewalks are sometimes hard to come by and they have no other options but to be in the roads.

-- Rock falls and gravel in the roads happens quite often so just be alert and try to avoid the rough patches in the asphalt.
+- Rock falls and gravel in the roads happens frequently so just be alert and try to avoid the rough patches in the asphalt.

 - The white lines in the roads are not always reliable.
 Lanes will often end abruptly and local drivers usually cross over the lines at their own discretion.